Kha-Ngu/S-P-500-Historical-Data-Analysis/README.md

 ---

 ## 📚 Conclusion
 This project illustrates foundational techniques in numerical data handling, error-tolerant loading, and time series plotting.
-It i
+It is meant for studentslearning data validation and financial data analysis using pure Python.